Aquarius-Language/AquariusLang/AquariusLangIntepreted/README.md

   But they seem to get fixed when I added those function calls.
 - Sometimes when adding new operators but it's not showing up in search for prefix/infix callbacks, make sure if they're being referenced under Parser.precedencesMap.

+Possible future features to put into considerations:

+- Embedding Git functionality as standard library.
+- Interop with multiple languages.
+- Libgccjit or WASI or compiling to DLL (possibly using Zigs) for JIT compiling.
+- Maybe make a wrapper and library for Wicked Engine?
+- Wrapper for PyTorch?
+- Calculus math calculations as part of language's operators?